didi/cube-ui/document/components/docs/en-US/input.md

 - Multiple configurations

   Support the native attributes of the input element.
-In addition you can use the `clearable` attribute to toggle the clear button.
+In addition you can use the `clearable` attribute to toggle the clear button, use `pwdEye` to toggle password eye button and password filed's visibility.

   ```html
   <cube-input